Intensive Outpatient Addiction Treatment

 AdCare Treatment Center photo

-The IOP Program at AdCare
+The Massachusetts IOP Program at AdCare

 A key part of AdCare’s continuum of care is its intensive outpatient program (IOP), which is sometimes used as a step-down from residential/inpatient addiction treatment or a medical detox program, but may also serve as a standalone form of outpatient addiction treatment.